 I demand to have my toxin free cake and eat it too.

-As my mother once told me, you can do everything possible to be healthy, in whatever health philosophy you choose, and still get ill.
-So what then?
-I will not claim to have guaranteed answers, nor will I take claims for face value by energized sales people pushing their latest healing method or product.
+As my mom once told me, you can do everything possible to be healthy – and still get sick So what then?
+I don’t guarantee answers, nor will I take claims for face value by energized sales people pushing their latest healing method or product.
 I will create my own best rational approach and hope it leads to well being and longevity.
 And I will probably still eat mac n’cheese, steak, and fried chicken once in a while.

 ***I am not a health practitioner, nor do I have any medical training, so please do not follow my experience as medical advice.
 This website is intended for informational purposes only.
 Consult your doctor or health practitioner for medical advise.